-Once you’ve chosen your spot to fish, walking on ice safely means having these key items:
+Once you’ve chosen your spot to fish, you’ll need these key safety items:

-- Safety picks: These floatable handles are connected by a cord and worn around your neck.
-If you fall through the ice, grab them and jab them into the ice to pull yourself out.
+- Safety picks: These floatable handles are connected by a cord and worn on your body.
+Safety picks are designed to help you if you fall through the ice — grab them and jab them into the ice to help pull yourself out.

-- Throw bag: this includes a rope and a foam float and can be tossed to an angler who has fallen through the ice and pulled to safety.
+- Throw bag: this includes a rope and a foam float and can be tossed to an angler who has fallen through the ice.